frankyeh/Brain-Data/hcp_a.md

 # Processing Scripts

-**generate SRC files from NIFTI files**
+**1. generate SRC files from NIFTI files**

-copy all NIFTI, bval, bvec files in the same folder and run this script to generate SRC files (one for AP, one for PA)
+First, copy all NIFTI, bval, bvec files in the same folder and run this script to generate SRC files (one for AP, one for PA)

 ```
 #!/bin/bash